Disable iPhone GPS & Geographic Tagging Data in iPhone Photos

 This is what the Privacy > Location Services > Camera setting should look like to prevent location tagging:

 If you want to prevent other apps from being able to geotag images taken within their respective application, say like Instagram, you’d need to locate that app from the same Privacy > Location Services list and disable those apps as well.

 You’ll find this privacy setting in all modern iOS versions, from 6, 7, iOS 8, iOS 9, iOS 10, iOS 11, iOS 12, and onward.
 New versions of iOS actually gave “Location Services” it’s own separate preference settings within the Privacy section of Settings app, whereas old versions of iOS still allow you to disable the settings but you have to go deeper into the iOS preferences to do so, which we’ll cover next.

 Turning Off Camera Location Services in Older iOS Versions

 If you have a much older iPhone model with an older iOS release you can still turn off this feature too.
-Turning off Camera GPS data within iOS 5 and iOS 4 is done through the following settings adjustment, note how it’s different from doing so in iOS 7:
+Turning off Camera GPS data with older models iPhone running iOS 5 and iOS 4 is done through the following settings adjustment, note how it’s different from doing so in iOS 7: